carias-rh/lx-toolbox/README.md

-# Automated rol.redhat.com lab creation
+# Automated lab environment creation
 This project uses ansible and selenium to create, delete, and extend life of most used labs in rol.redhat.com:
   - rh124-8.2
   - rh134-8.2